Bill Clinton and Adult Literacy

 Former United States President Bill Clinton is included in this site, not only because he is the author of best-selling books, but because he wrote successful legislation that paved the way for adults to learn to read beginning when he was the governor of Arkansas.
 He championed the cause of adult literacy early in his career and continued to support it in many ways during his eight years as a United States president, including the founding of the National Institute for Literacy.
 Because of these efforts, adults gained the skills to get better jobs, improved healthcare, and to be able to read books to their children.

 Soon after leaving the White House, Clinton published a best-selling autobiography (My Life) and a novel with author James Patterson entitled The President is Missing, which sold over a million copies in its first summer season.
 The following is a list of other books by Clinton: Back to Work, Between Hope and History, and Giving: How Each of Us Can Change the World.

 His family has authored several books as well.
 Former First Lady Hillary Clinton’s books include It Takes a Village: And Other Lessons Children Teach Us (also a picture book version is available with illustrations by Marla Frazee), Dear Socks, Dear Buddy: Kids’ Letters to the First Pets, An Invitation to the White House: At Home with History.
 Living History.
 Hard Choices.
 Stronger Together and What Happened.

 Visit the Bill Clinton Birthplace (Hope) and the Clinton Presidential Center in Little Rock to see more about his life and adult literacy work.
 Read about the continued work of literacy champion John Corcoran at www.johncorcoranfoundation.org.

 We thank reader Joni Hewitt for providing authoradventures.org with her photos of the Clinton Presidential Center.

-The Bill Clinton Birthplace and the Clinton Presidential Center are the second and third stops on our Arkansas Author Adventures Trail!
+The Bill Clinton Birthplace and the Clinton Presidential Center are the first and second stops on our Arkansas Author Adventures Trail.